sitting-duck/stuff/Qt_QML/debug_class_tools/README.md

 I would find myself spending a lot of time trying to hunt down what worked and what didn't and become frustrated with the amount of time I spent on it.

-I started writing these GUI "Debug" classes, tools, functions, etc for printing out everything inside a QML object and I found the exercise to be quite instructive in not only
+I started writing these GUI "Debug" classes, tools, functions, etc after work hours for printing out everything inside a QML object and I found the exercise to be quite instructive in not only

-a. understanding QML objects
+a. understanding QML objects in general
 b. getting a pretty quick picture of what was going on with QML element I was unfamiliar with without having to manually type out just a million console logs.